Voivodic/ExSHalos/README.md

 The complete list of input options for each code is given by the code when started without any input.

+ExSHalos needs the external libraries: FFTW3, GSL, HDF5, and FFTLog.

 If you use any of the codes present here, please cite the paper: https://arxiv.org/abs/1906.06630.

+Please, contact me if you have any question: rodrigo.voivodic@usp.br